alextang809/RhyCare/README.md

 ### Disclaimer

-All the inputs during Milestone 2 evaluation have been cleared due to a refactor of database.
+All the inputs during Milestone 2 evaluation have been cleared due to a refactor of the database.
 Please register again and make new records.
 Thank you!

 <br/>